UkiyoDevs/synclink/README.md

 # SyncLink

-**Inspired by Scoop's `persist` feature, `synclink` helps you manage configuration files or any other folders/files by moving them to a central synchronized directory (like Dropbox, Google Drive, OneDrive, etc.) and creating symbolic links (symlinks) at the original location.**
+**Inspired by Scoop's `persist` and `shortcut` feature, `synclink` helps you manage configuration files or any other folders/files by moving them to a central synchronized directory (like Dropbox, Google Drive, OneDrive, etc.) and creating symbolic links (symlinks) at the original location.**

 This is particularly useful for applications that store configuration data in non-standard locations (e.g., `%APPDATA%\Local`), which might not be covered by tools like Scoop's built-in persistence mechanism. `synclink` automates the process of moving these files and linking them back, facilitating easy backup and synchronization across multiple machines.